The Event Manager

 < Actions >

 If all triggers test 'true' then the action(s) will be run.
-If no actions exists, nothing is going to happen.
+If no actions exist, nothing is going to happen.
 Not good.

 Actions are run on their own thread, sequentially.
 So the order of actions may be important to you.
 Use the UP/DOWN arrows to change the order.